MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/trezor/trezor-sending-from.md

 9. Click `Generate Transaction`.

-10. Confirm on your TREZOR.
+10. Confirm on your Trezor.

 11. Click "Send Transaction" on MyCrypto.